-If you would like your cluster to be automatically terminated after a specific amount of time (defined as "Time to Live" in minutes), on the advanced General Configuration page of the create cluster wizard, check the Enable lifetime management option, and enter the "Time to Live" in minutes.
+- 1. In create cluster wizard, click on Advanced. - 2.
+Navigate to the General Configuration page. - 3.
+If you would like your cluster to be automatically terminated after a specific amount of time (defined as "Time to Live" in minutes), check the Enable lifetime management option, and then specify Time to Live in minutes.

-You will not be able to reverse this.
+Your cluster will be terminated according to the setting specified; You will not be able to reverse this.